TLILIC2014 – Licence to drive a light rigid vehicle

 The Light Rigid Licence course is run in two parts.
 Firstly with a trainer who will guide you through each skill required in the assessment and then the assessor.
 It can generally be completed in one day unless a student requires a little more time working on a particular skill.
 At Core Driving School it is our goal to ensure all students are equipped with all the necessary skills required to pass their assessment with confidence.

-Under HVCBA, drivers are assessed against specific criteria relating to the safe operation of heavy vehicles.
+Under AQF/HVCBA, drivers are assessed against specific criteria relating to the safe operation of heavy vehicles.
 The assessment is then conducted under a range of conditions.
-The assessor must be accredited by the RMS and it is a requirement under HVCBA that your training and assessment are conducted by different assessors.
+The assessor must be accredited by the Transport for NSW and meet requirement under AQF/HVCBA, so that your training and assessment are conducted by different assessors.
 At Core Driving School we look after this for you and ensure that the assessor that delivers your training will not be the same assessor that conducts your Final Competency Assessment.

 To be eligible to attend the LR Licence course you must;